Microsoft Teams Security Part 3 – Security Configurations

 With Conditional Access protocols, you can determine specific criteria that need to be met in order to access your environment.
 Criteria can include the locations, networks or IP addresses from where to log in, the device used, the browser or the operating system.
 Logins can be limited to or excluded from these conditions.
 You can even set different criteria for your administrators.

-However, it has to be noted that Microsoft Teams uses data from SharePoint and Exchange.
+Please note: Microsoft Teams uses data from SharePoint and Exchange.
 In order to secure access to these areas as well, a comprehensive Conditional Access policy is required.

-2. Microsoft Security Defaults
+2. Are Microsoft Security Defaults enough?

 2.1 Who can have access?

 Microsoft has made security defaults available to every organization.
 The primary purpose is to ensure that every organization has a basic security level enabled with no extra cost.
-You can activate the security defaults in Azure.
+For protecting all Microsoft users, security defaults are rolled out to new tenants created by, well, default.

 2.2 Who can benefit from Security Default settings?

-• Organizations looking to increase security posture in a quick and easy way without diving too deeply into Microsoft Teams security settings.
+- Organizations looking to increase security posture in a quick and easy way without diving too deeply into Microsoft Teams security settings.

-• Organizations with the free tier of Azure AD licensing still have access to Security Defaults.
+- Organizations with the free tier of Azure AD licensing still have access to Security Defaults.

 2.3 In which case should you rather use Conditional Access instead of Security Defaults?

-• Organizations already using Conditional Access policies to bring signals together, to enforce existing organizational policies or to make decisions should not go with security defaults.
+- Organizations already using Conditional Access policies to bring signals together, to enforce existing organizational policies or to make decisions should not go with security defaults.

-• Organizations with complex security needs, we suggest you consider Conditional Access as the possibilities are much more varied.
+- Organizations with complex security needs, we suggest you consider Conditional Access as the possibilities are much more varied.

-• Organizations using Azure Active Directory Premium licenses probably have too complex security requirements as well and should rather use Conditional Access.
+- Organizations using Azure Active Directory Premium licenses probably have too complex security requirements as well and should rather use Conditional Access.

 You can find more information on Security Defaults in Microsoft Docs.

-User’s countdown to the fourteen days starts after the first interactive login after activating security defaults.
+The user’s countdown to the fourteen days starts after the first interactive login after activating security defaults.

 Maintain control over your data by easily managing guest users with External User Manager.

-Here you need to open the “Global Settings”.
+1. Here you need to open the “Global Settings”.

 One part of ATP is to enable Defender for Office 365 for SharePoint, OneDrive and Microsoft Teams.
 The second part is turning on Safe Documents for Office clients.